Andreas Papaemmanouil: Managerial career

-After his playing day were over, Papaemmanoul followed a coaching career.
+After his playing day were over, Papaemmanouil followed a coaching career.
 He started in the Anagennisi Arta, where he remained for 6 years.
+On 11 September 1979 he took over Thriamvos Athens.
 This was followed by Kerkyra, Tunisiakos, Kallithea and Fostiras.
 In 1980, he spent 6 months at the bench of Panathinaikos, recording to his credit the 4–2 victory over Juventus at home.
 He also coached the greens briefly in 1983.
 From 1992 to 2002 he was the coach of the national team's youth divisions.

 Personal life

 Papaemmanouil was the 9th child of a family in which there were 10 siblings, 7 girls and three boys, all three of whom became footballers.
 The eldest brother of his family, Petros played in small teams and stopped early due to health problems, while the third, Giorgos, also played a year in Olympiacos.
-Since the beginning of 2020, he faced serious health problems, as a result of which he died on March 1, 2020, in the hospital of Marousi.
+Since the beginning of 2020, he faced serious health problems, as a result of which he died on 1 March 2020 in the hospital of Marousi.